frishberg/Nobel-Prizes-by-Academic-Affiliations/README.md

 ## Contribution Guidelines

 While the dataset is provided as a finalized resource, suggestions for additions or corrections are welcome.
-If you have verified information that could refine or expand the dataset, please shoot me an email at [frishberg@uchicago.edu].
+If you have verified information that could refine or expand the dataset, please shoot me an email at frishberg@uchicago.edu.

 ## Acknowledgments